FelixLutze/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Play against your Computer with three different gamemodes to choose from: random, reflect, cycle.
-Written in Python.
+Play against your Computer using one out of three different game modes.

 ## Getting Started
-Clone the Project and execute the _RockPaperScissors.py_ with `python3 RockPaperScissors.py `
+Clone the project and execute the _RockPaperScissors.py_ with `python3 RockPaperScissors.py `

 ## Example
 ![Alt text](https://dev.felixlutze.net/imgs/rock-paper-scissors.png "Playing Rock, Paper, Scissors")

 ### Prerequisites
-Python3 and the Unix-Shell are essential.
+Python3 and the Unix-Shell/Git are required.